BG, Repsol starts up Bolivia field

 BG said it had a 37.5 percent interest in the Caipipendi block, which contains the Margarita gas field, while Repsol’s Bolivian unit also owned 37.5 percent.

-Argentina-based, Pan American Energy, 60-percent owned by London-based BP (BP.L), owns 25 percent, BG said.
+Argentina-based, Pan American Energy, 60-percent owned by London-based BP, owns 25 percent, BG said.